 On the lease commencement date, a right-of-use asset and a lease liability are recognized.
 The lease liability is initially measured at the present value of the remaining lease payments, discounted using the interest rate implicit in the lease, if that rate can be readily determined.
 If that rate cannot be readily determined, the Corporation uses its incremental borrowing rate for similar terms at the start date of the lease term.
-The lease term includes the non cancellable period of the lease along with any periods covered by an option to extend the lease if the lessee is reasonably certain not to exercise that option.
+The lease term includes the non-cancellable period of the lease along with any periods covered by an option to extend the lease if the lessee is reasonably certain to exercise that option and any periods covered by an option to terminate the lease if the lessee is reasonably certain not to exercise that option.
 Lease payments included in the measurement of the lease liability comprise fixed payments, reduced by any incentives receivable, and exclude operational costs and variable lease payments.
 The lease liability is subsequently measured at amortized cost using the effective interest method.